 The soft and super fluffy crumb is divine and will work for any type of topping that you use on white bread.
 Toasting this bread makes it even better.
 As the toasted notes and smell of browned butter hit your nostrils.
 Wow!

 All I can say is if you love white bread.
 Make this!
 Japanese milk bread is so good, that it will probably become illegal.

 Please share this recipe for sourdough Japanese milk bread on social media

-This is my recipe for artisan sourdough bread.
-If you like the recipe please consider sharing it with like-minded bread lovers on social media.
+This is my recipe for sourdough Japanese milk bread.
+If you like the recipe, please consider sharing it with like-minded bread lovers on social media.

 If you make it and post it on Instagram, please tag me as @foodgeek.dk so I can see it.
 That would make me very happy.

 Sourdough Japanese Milk Bread

 - microwave safe bowl

 - 550 g bread flour

 - 220 g whole milk